avisarahmab/avisarahmab/README.md

 - 📌 **What I Do**: I explore data to uncover patterns, build models, and translate findings into meaningful insights.
 - 🎓 **Learning Journey**: Graduated from the Hacktiv8 Full-Time Data Science Bootcamp, diving into EDA, forecasting, and machine learning.
 - 🤖 **Deep Learning Exploration**: Gained hands-on experience with NLP and computer vision using neural networks like ANN and CNN.
-- 🤝 **Let’s Collaborate**: I'm always excited to connect with others and build meaningful data projects — whether for learning, impact, or just curiosity.
+- 🤝 **Let’s Collaborate**: I'm always excited to connect with others and build meaningful data projects, whether it's for learning, impact, or curiosity.

 ---